 By describing the scope of engagement based on roles and organizational visibility you can make sure strong communications are in place.
 While this drawing suggests the scope of engagement it is not meant to represent a hierarchical communications structure.
 We urge architecture teams to have open communications link between all levels of architects in the organization.
 Principles (VM-P)

-An architecture principle is a declarative statement made with the intention of guiding architectural design decisions in order to achieve one or more qualities of a systemBusiness Cases (VM-BC)
+An architecture principle is a declarative statement made with the intention of guiding architectural design decisions in order to achieve one or more qualities of a system

+Structure and Complexity (VM-StCo)

+An

+Investment Planning (VM-BC)

 A business case captures the reasoning for initiating a project and what value the project should provide.
 Architects should verify the value of the technology, add strategy, and make sure the solution fits the governance model, existing portfolio, and can be supported by the Operations group.
 They can also add value by initiating business cases for projects they feel will add business value.
 Business valuation, compliance, and decision support skills will help during this phase.